Are you looking for the best cloth diaper storage system to work with your preferred cleaning method?

 - Multiple uses.

-2. Bush Systems Carbon Odorless Diaper Pail Filter
+Ninja Mama Bamboo Carbon Charcoal Diaper Pail Filter

 Powerful Carbon Deoderizer

-The filters last roughly three months and come in a pack of four, so one purchase will keep you covered for the year.
+The filters last roughly half a month and can be extended for another 15 days after recharging in the sun.
+It comes in a pack of 12, so one purchase will keep you covered for the year.

-Some diaper pails have a spot specifically designed to fit this filter, others lack any specific area.
-You can simply tape it to the lid or put it in the bottom of the pail as long as you aren’t using the wet pail method.
+Some diaper pails have a spot specifically designed to fit this filter, while others lack any specific area.
+You can tape it to the lid or set it in the bottom of the pail as long as you aren’t using the wet pail method.

 - Year-long odor protection.